Eguana Technologies (CVE:EGT) Trading Down 17.6% – Here’s What Happened

-Eguana Technologies Inc. (CVE:EGT – Get Free Report) was down 17.6% during mid-day trading on Tuesday .
-The company traded as low as C$0.06 and last traded at C$0.07.
-Approximately 36,692 shares were traded during trading, an increase of 173% from the average daily volume of 13,462 shares.
+Eguana Technologies Inc. (CVE:EGT – Get Free Report) shares traded down 17.6% during trading on Monday .
+The stock traded as low as C$0.06 and last traded at C$0.07.
+36,692 shares were traded during trading, an increase of 173% from the average session volume of 13,462 shares.
 The stock had previously closed at C$0.09.

 About Eguana Technologies